curlybracketshq/giovanni.curlybrackets.it/_posts/2011-12-07-update-github-fork.markdown

 layout: post
 ---

-You need *A feature* and you know how to make it by extending *B*, an open source project repo hosted on GitHub.
+You need *feature A* and you know how to make it by extending *B*, an open source project repo hosted on GitHub.

-You first should **fork** *B repo*, edit, test and commit your changes.
+You first should **fork** *repo B*, edit, test and commit your changes.

-Than you send your *pull request* and you're done.
+Then you send your *pull request* and you're done.

 After some inactivity on your fork your local repo is outdated, how can you update your fork getting code from the main repo?

 1. Add `upstream` remote to track main repo